vitostamatti/discrete-event-simulation-python/README.md

 ## About <a name = "about"></a>

-I noticed that there are not so many examples of semi-complex discrete event simulation models made with python and simpy so I decided to create this repo to share some of my own experiments.
+I've noticed that there aren't that many examples of semi-complex discrete event simulation models made with python and simpy, so I decided to create this repository to share some of my own experiments.

 ## Usage <a name = "about"></a>

-Just opening any of the notebooks in google colab and try them.
+Just by opening any of the notebooks in google colab and try them.
 If you found useful some implementation, let me know.

 Make sure you install simpy before running anything.